 To equip delegates with the necessary tools to begin their changemaking journey at the Parliament, Inventure conducted a series of workshops by leading experts in various fields, including, cyber security, media & communications, law making, design thinking and data analytics.

 On the final day of the conference, delegates presented their recommendations to further strengthen and implement policy/laws related to inclusive and equitable quality education, and child protection and safety online in their respective committees.

-Further to the Parliament, Inventure students are gathering insights from 5000 students across the country on the issues they face online and what help they need from parents, government, schools, and media.
+Further to the Parliament, Inventure learners are gathering insights from 5000 learners across the country on the issues they face online and what help they need from parents, government, schools, and media.
 We will translate findings from the surveys into a data-backed, evidence-based charter to present to the Government and the United Nations.